aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/bookmarks/read/_index.md

 ﻿---
-title: "Read"
-second_title: "Bookmarks in a Word Document"
+title: "Get a bookmark in a Word Document"
 type: docs
 url: /bookmarks/read/
-aliases: [/reading-a-bookmark-by-name/]
-description: "Read a bookmark in a Word document"
+description: "Get a bookmark in a Word Document"
 weight: 20
 ---

-Reads a bookmark, specified by name, from the document.
+This REST API returns a bookmark specified by its name.
+It takes the document file and the bookmark name as inputs and returns a bookmark object containing the bookmark name and location in the document.

-## Read bookmark in Word document REST API
+## Get a bookmark in a Word Document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|